xkboi01050/Beginner_1/README.md

 Our project uses machine learning to detect and classify human emotions from speech audio using MFCC feature extraction, scikit-learn classifiers, and datasets like RAVDESS.

+Download files and edit file path with your own via the ipynb file.*

 ---

 ## 📚 Our Citations